From infant school to the Higher Education System (Universities etc.)

 Here a full listing of activities.
 Visit our reservation website for bookings >

-Mestre, Centro Culturale Candiani
+Centro Culturale Candiani, Mestre

-Guided tour of the exhibition
+Guided tour

 Duration: 1h 30min